|Name:||Mr Allan Short|

-This is Colleen’s third year at Waihi teaching our Year 6 boys.
+This is Colleen’s fourth year at Waihi teaching our junior boys.
 She is a vastly experienced primary school teacher and as the mother of three young sons knows exactly what makes boys tick and how to get the best out of them.
-Another past New Zealand hockey international, she is just as enthusiastic about her sports coaching (heading the South Canterbury Hatch Cup team last year), as she is about making a difference for each of our Year 6 boys at Waihi in the classroom.
+A past New Zealand hockey international, she is just as enthusiastic about her sports coaching (heading the South Canterbury Hatch Cup team last year), as she is about making a difference for each of our boys at Waihi in the classroom.
 Colleen is our ‘artist in residence’ too!

 |Position:||Year 4/5 Teacher|

 Dave started at Waihi in 2017 teaching one of our Year 7 classes, after 18 years in Christchurch as a classroom teacher at The Cathedral Grammar School.
-This year he moves to the Junior School and brings a multitude of strengths both inside and outside of the classroom to share with the boys.
+Last year he moved to the Junior School and brings a multitude of strengths both inside and outside of the classroom to share with the boys.
 He has a deep interest in pastoral care and student welfare and a great sense of humour!
-Originally from South Canterbury, Dave is enjoying living ‘back home’ with his wife Becky and two children Lucy and Charlie.
+Originally from South Canterbury, Dave is enjoying living ‘back home’ with his wife Becky and two children, Lucy and Charlie.

-Mark is another Englishman, and with wife Marie and two young boys, another resident Waihi family.
+Serge, wife Anne-Wil, young son Mees and the family dogs join the Waihi residential family this year.
 It would be fair to say that if we took a poll of the boys, Science would probably be top of the ‘most fun’ lessons list.
-Mark has taught Science to university entrance level and now is responsible for igniting the enthusiasm in our young boys.
-Like most chemists, he enjoys ‘blowing things up’ and as you can imagine that goes down well with the boys!
-Mark also teaches robotics and is coach of the 1st XI football team.
+Serge has taught Science to university entrance level, both in his home country The Netherlands and in New Zealand and now is responsible for igniting the enthusiasm in our young boys.
+Serge is also an experienced swim coach who has worked with Dutch international swimmers .

 |Name:||Mrs Becky Faulkner|